eg0rim/amt/README.md

 - Previews.
 - Pulling metadata from arxiv.org.
 - Searching in arxiv and adding articles directly.
+- Downloading pdf-files from arxiv.org.

 ### Soon to be implemented

 For the next release v0.2.0:
 - Pull metadata from various sources (with the focus on arxiv.org).
-- Download and store pdf/djvu/etc files from open sources.
+- Download and store pdf/djvu/etc files from various sources.
 - Compose bibtex files.

 ## Installing (for Linux)